US Visa for Vietnamese: The Complete 2026 Guide

 Quick Facts: US Visa for Vietnamese Citizens

-In Vietnam, visa applicants often talk about "getting the pink slip" (approval) or the "blue sheet" (refusal).
+In Vietnam, visa applicants talk about "getting the pink slip" (approval) or the "blue sheet" (refusal) — the physical paper slips consular officers hand back at the end of the interview.
 The reality is that the US mission in Vietnam is extremely rigorous due to high rates of visa overstays and fraudulent applications in the past.

 Section 214(b) Denial: This is the most common reason for tourist visa rejection.
 It means the officer believes you have "immigrant intent" (plan to stay in the US) rather than just visit.
 To overcome this, your "ties to Vietnam" must be undeniable.